-- (1) The Municipality may in writing - - (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of - - (i) integrated application processes as contemplated in section 92; - (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of informal areas; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law. - (2) If the Municipality exempts a development from compliance with the provisions of this By-law as contemplated in subsection (1), alternative provisions must be substituted to apply in such case.
+- (1) The Municipality may in writing - - (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of - - (i) integrated application processes as contemplated in section 92; - (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of informal areas; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law. - (2) If the Municipality exempts a development for compliance with the provisions of this By-law as contemplated in subsection (1), substitute alternative provisions to apply in such case.